-Part 2: Political analysis

-The methods and practice of political analysis is the focus of study.
+Part 2: Political analysis: The methods and practice of political analysis are the focus of this module.
 The principles and problems underpinning different approaches and methods of political analysis are described and explained.
 This includes the nature, methods and use of comparative analysis, forecasting, risk analysis, performance evaluation and the political audit.
 These analytical methods are positioned in a political and policy context, with emphasis on practical application.
-Applicable examples and case studies are used throughout.
+Applicable examples and case studies are used throughout and differ year-on-year depending on domestic and international developments.